NevTheDev0/JamBuster/README.md

 - 2025-06-17: Fine-tuned XGBoost to find the best outcome
 - 2025-06-20: Uploaded almost every component into this GitHub repo
 - 2025-06-21: Reworked the simulation script to use XGBoost instead of RandomForest, decision based on performance
-- Streamlit dashboard demo (planned)
+- Streamlit dashboard demo (alpha version done, needs fine tuning and polish)

 ## Tools and Technologies